Trade, Law and Development

-Trade, Law and Development (TL&D) is a biannual, student-ran, academic journal published by National Law University, Jodhpur, India (NLU, Jodhpur).
-It provides a forum for the exchange of ideas and constructive debate on legal and policy issues surrounding world trade, cross-border investment, and development, among other inter-related aspects of international law.
-The main focus areas of the Journal are international trade law and international economic law.
+Trade, Law and Development (TL&D) is a biannual, student-run, academic journal published by National Law University, Jodhpur, India (NLU, Jodhpur).
+It provides a medium for exchanging ideas and constructive debates about legal and policy issues surrounding world trade, cross-border investment and development, among other inter-related aspects of international law.
+The main focus areas of the Journal is international trade law and international economic law.
 It was founded in 2009 by Shashank P. Kumar, an alumnus of NLU, Jodhpur.

-Being a biannual journal, TL&D is published in yearly volumes of two issues each – one special issue that is published in the summer, and one general issue which is a winter publication.
-While the general (winter issue) has no specific theme, the special issue (summer issue) is on a relatively under-explored topic or issue of contemporary relevance to the world.
+TL&D is publishes two issues each year – one in the summer, and one in the winter.
+While the general (winter issue) has no specific theme, the special issue (summer issue) is a relatively under-explored topic or issue of contemporary relevance to the world.
 Previous special issues have covered areas such as "Trade Facilitation Agreement" (2019), "Revisiting WTO's Role in Global Governance" (2018), "Recent Regionalism" (2017), "Trade and Public Health" (2016) and "Government Procurement" (2015), inter alia.
 The 2020 special issue is dedicated to "Trade in Services".
 The 2019 special issue on "Trade Facilitation Agreement" is one of the very few authoritative publications on the subject.
 Further, the 2020 summer special issue is on the dynamic field of Trade in Services.

-The scope of the Journal includes publication of "Articles", "Notes", "Comments", or "Book Reviews" from distinguished and diverse authors, including, inter alia, judges, scholars, policy-makers, practitioners and students.
+The Journal includes: "Articles", "Notes", "Comments", or "Book Reviews" from distinguished and diverse authors, including, inter alia, judges, scholars, policy-makers, practitioners and students.
 All references in the Journal are formatted as per the latest edition of The Bluebook: A Uniform Style of Citation.

 The review process usually involves two to three editors and takes 4–8 weeks from the date of submission, with expedited reviews possible in exceptional circumstances.